ArtemGr/gun/notes/12-map.md

 ☐ Experiment with Qualitative Interviewing
 → ☑ Create a separate MarkDown space
 → ☑ Transcript the first set of interviews
-→ ☐ Second round, self-wishing and the Happy New Year
+→ ☑ Second round, self-wishing and the Happy New Year
 → ☐ Finish working through the book
 → ☐ Grab the book highlights
 → ☐ Revisit the book highlights
 → ☑ Assemble a list of people whom we can ask about GUN
 → ☐ Interview with Aelita
+→ ☑ Interview with Shawkat
+→ ☑ Interview with Mario
 ☐ Consider creating a Telegram channel in order to allow for convenient video messaging
 → ☐ See if Telescope is supported in Telegram groups
 → ☑ Telescope promotes good video ecology: short videos are easier to discard and retry, easier to watch and to index, allow for chunked communication and dialogue.
 Question is, can we transfer this somehow to Discord?
 A bot that would copy the Telegram Telescope videos to Discord?
 And should we bother? ⇒ Discord can embed short (under 8 MB) libx264 mp4 videos, which seems good enough, though maybe we should collect the ways to record these